karmats/gocd-monitor/README.md

 ![Test reports](https://github.com/karmats/gocd-monitor/blob/gh-pages/images/test-report.png?raw=true)

 ## How it works
 The server polls the go server every `goPollingInterval` seconds.
 The results are then reported to the client using [socket.io](http://socket.io/).
-The pipelines are refreshed once every day.
+The pipelines and its pause info are refreshed once every day.

 ## Development
 To run the application in development mode, open a terminal and enter `npm run dev-start`.
 The server and client will be rebuilt when a js or jsx-file changes.